 - Have U.S. citizenship OR be a permanent legal resident of the U.S.

-- Be no more than 3 years from the receipt of your most recent degree, or be currently enrolled.
+- At the time of your grant start date, be no more than 3 years from the receipt of your most recent degree, or be currently enrolled.

 - Have language ability to carry out the proposed project in the host country at the time of departure.